When brainstorming about Portugal wine is definitely one of the first words that pops to mind. And when we think of wine, we think of cheese.

 The three cheeses mentioned can be paired with both reds or whites, and the ones made in the Alentejo wine demarcated region are naturally the best choice.
 Because "what grows together, goes together" pair the cheese from Nisa with a wine that comes from the hills of Portalegre (near Serra de São Mamede Natural Park), the one from Évora with wines that come from the central part of the region (Borba, Reguengos, Redondo and Évora) and the cheese from Serpa with the bold wines from the southern plains (Moura, Vidigueira and Granja-Amareleja) .

-To discover more about this incredible region check this article.
+To discover more about this incredible region check this page of our Inspire Me section.

 When in Açores